 Sixty-six years and thousands of films since the first Sydney Film Festival was held on the University of Sydney's Camperdown campus, the University continues to support the Festival.
-This year, they've created a series of short videos featuring talented academics from across the University talking about a featured film in the context of their research.
-They offer in-depth expertise so you won't need to look anything up.
+In 2019, they created a series of short videos featuring talented academics from across the University talking about a featured film in the context of their research.

 Anthropocene: The Human Epoch